mallikankati/react-redux/README.md

 # react-redux
 Sample application with react and redux framework.
 In this application we retrieve video and comment details for a given Youtube video id and display it.

-To get general idea, there is a mockup located in mockup.pdf.
+To get general idea, there is a mockup located in `mockup.pdf`.

 In order to run the application, require following steps

 ### one time setup

-Note:npm need to be install before execute following steps
+**Note:** npm need to be install before execute following steps

 1) Install webpack